Thyroid UK takes your privacy seriously and is committed to safeguarding your privacy.

 Your Contributions – includes any documents, audio or video recordings, photos, presentations or other materials that you contribute to, participate in, or give to us, along with associated identity and contact data.

-Photographs at events – includes photographs of small groups (where we would ask for your consent) and photographs of people at events such as our conferences (where we would ask that you inform us if you do not wished to be in the photographs).
+Photographs at events – includes photographs of small groups (where we would ask for your consent) and photographs of people at events such as our conferences (where we would ask that you inform us if you do not wish to be in the photographs).

 Aggregated Data (information gathered and expressed in a summary form, for purposes such as statistical analysis) – we may also process aggregated data from your personal data but this data does not reveal your identity and as such in itself is not personal data.
 An example of this is where we review your usage data to work out the percentage of website users using a specific feature of our site in order to use this information to benefit our beneficiaries.
 If we link the aggregated data with your personal data so that you can be identified from it, then it is treated as personal data.